Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.5.0
+🤩 Export Claude AI answers
+Claude.ai is now supported!
+Just click the extension icon when you're on a Claude chat page and see the magic happen!
+And guess what (what?): Artifacts content is also exported!

+🚀 Reaching 3500 users!
+It's not a round number, but it's still a milestone!
+Thank you all for your feedback and feature requests!
+If you have any, feel free to visit the <a href="https://save.hugocollin.com/discussion" target="_blank">GitHub repository</a> and open a new discussion.

 # 3.4.2
 🤖 Export ChatGPT bots answers
 Just some URL quake but now GPTs are correctly exported!